§ 23-78.1-6. Continuous improvement of quality of care for individuals with stroke.

 (2) Facilitate the communication and analysis of health information and data among the health care professionals providing care for individuals with stroke;

-(4) Require comprehensive and primary stroke center hospitals and emergency medical services agencies to report data consistent with nationally recognized guidelines on the treatment of individuals with confirmed stroke within the statewide system for stroke response and treatment;
+(4) Require comprehensive and primary stroke center hospitals and acute stroke-ready hospitals and emergency medical services agencies to report data consistent with nationally recognized guidelines on the treatment of individuals with confirmed stroke within the statewide system for stroke response and treatment;

 (5) Analyze data generated by the statewide system on stroke response and treatment; and

-(6) The department of health shall maintain a statewide stroke database that compiles information and statistics on stroke care that align with the stroke consensus metrics developed and approved by the American Heart Association/American Stroke Association, Centers for Disease Control and Prevention, and the joint commission.
+(6) The department of health shall maintain a statewide stroke database that compiles information and statistics on stroke care that align with the stroke consensus metrics developed and approved by the American Heart Association/American Stroke Association, Centers for Disease Control and Prevention, and the Joint Commission on Accreditation of Healthcare Organizations (the Joint Commission).
 The department of health shall utilize Get With The Guidelines Stroke as the stroke registry data platform or another nationally recognized data set platform with confidentiality standards no less secure.
 To every extent possible, the department of health shall coordinate with national voluntary health organizations involved in stroke quality improvement to avoid duplication and redundancy.
 The department of health shall establish reporting requirements and specifications to ensure the uniformity and integrity of data submitted to the statewide database/registry.

 (b) Except to the extent necessary to address continuity of care issues, health care information shall not be provided in a format that contains individually identifiable information about a patient.
 The sharing of health care information containing individually identifiable information about patients shall be limited to that information necessary to address continuity of care issues, and shall otherwise be released in accordance with chapter 37.3 of title 5 and subject to the confidentiality provisions required by that chapter and by other relevant state and federal law.